12-MINUTE READ · By Misty Faucheux

 Google has completely revamped Google AdWords – even changing the name their ad serving platform to Google Ads.
 While this updated platform promises to improve the ad serving experience, it comes with both pros and cons.

-What’s New About Google Ads
+What’s new in Google Ads

 Besides the obvious difference in layout, there are also plenty of new features that come with this updated platform.
 In the old platform, the first item that you saw was the Campaign overview, which would show all your campaigns as well as the latest stats.
 This allowed you to quickly review the campaigns before clicking on any of the tabs.